craigduncanlab/singlecell/cellranger/CellRangerData_Part1.md

 The premise of tools like Kallisto is that precision is not necessary, and results in time-saving.
 As Melsted puts it: "Since detailed base-pair alignment is not necessary to generate a count matrix, pseudoalignment to a reference transcriptome8 suffices."

-CellRanger requires time and memory to get the job done.  {Specifically, its use of STAR is the main issue.
-STAR is even considered to use significant memory for human or mouse (para 5.8.1, https://biocellgen-public.svi.edu.au/mig_2019_scrnaseq-workshop/public/processing-raw-scrna-seq-data.html), so something like Wheat will be even more demanding}.
-It may not even be feasible for something like Wheat?
-How do people working with Wheat overcome these difficulties?
+CellRanger requires time and memory to get the job done.

+{Specifically, its use of STAR is the main issue.
+STAR is even considered to use significant memory for human or mouse (para 5.8.1, [BioCellGen](https://biocellgen-public.svi.edu.au/mig_2019_scrnaseq-workshop/public/processing-raw-scrna-seq-data.html), so something like Wheat will be even more demanding}.

 ## What Cellranger count does (internally)